Oblomov: Creation and publication

 Goncharov first thought of writing Oblomov in the mid-1840s, soon after publishing his first novel A Common Story.
 In 1849 he wrote "Episode from an Unfinished Novel: Oblomov's Dream", a short story that was published in the literary journal Sovremennik.
 At that point Goncharov had just started writing his novel, and Oblomov was published ten years later, with "Oblomov's Dream" as Chapter 9 in Part 1.

 The character that would become Oblomov originally appeared in 1838 in the Maikovs' handwritten magazine written by Goncharov, as one of the protagonists in "Likhaia bolest".
-Nikon Ustinovich Tiazhelemko, or the pre-Oblomov Oblomov, was a slothful but rather endearing man whose name evokes in Russian the attribute "heavy" (tiazhelyi) and the expression "slow to move" (tiazhel na pod"em).
+Nikon Ustinovich Tiazhelemko, or the pre-Oblomov Oblomov, was a slothful but rather endearing man whose name evokes in Russian the attribute "heavy" (тяжёлый, tjažólyj) and the expression "slow to move" (тяжёлый на подъём, tjažólyj na podʺjóm).
 The work on Oblomov continued for several years after the publication of "Oblomov's Dream" but was first interrupted by the death of Goncharov's mother, and then his decision to join the around the world voyage of the naval frigate Pallas.
 When Pallas finally ended its journey in August 1854 in Russia's far east, Goncharov spent another half a year getting acquainted with Siberia and slowly making his way back to St. Petersburg.
 Although Goncharov was not working on Oblomov during his long journey it appears he was thinking about the book, as Oblomov shows up in many of his letters home.
 When he tried to begin writing again in February 1855, he blamed his delays and inability to write on exhaustion, loss of momentum, and a new and more demanding job as a censor.
 The summer of 1857 finally found Goncharov, alone in Marienbad, completely exhilarated and writing Oblomov in full swing.
 By the end of August the novel was complete.
-He spent the following year revising and rewriting the novel until finally on January 14, 1859, Oblomov was published serially in Otechestvennye zapiski.
+He spent the following year revising and rewriting the novel until finally, on January 14, 1859, Oblomov was published serially in Otechestvennye zapiski.

 A later edition in 1862 included a number of changes made by Goncharov.
 An 1887 edition also featured revisions to the 1859 text and was his last approved edition.
 Scholars do not agree on which text should be considered canonical.